Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 What is the XEYAR patent and is it real?

-MÖTEN evfc holds the exclusive license to manufacture and sell systems using this architecture.
-No other manufacturer can legally build a charger using this specific shared DC bus topology.
+Inventor: Sal Möten.
+Patent vehicle: XEYAR Ltd., MÖTEN evfc’s sister company under common ownership.
+MÖTEN evfc manufactures and sells systems built on this architecture.
+No other manufacturer can legally build a charger using this specific shared DC-bus topology.
 Patent applications are pending in both the US and Canada.

 How do I read the SKU naming convention?